Last Updated on 26/07/2023

 One of the Chillest Rainy Day Decluttering Ideas on This List: Shred Some Papers

 If you’ve got a shredder, get it out and grab that stack of paperwork you just scanned.
 Shred anything with any personal details on it before throwing it out.
 Identity theft is a real thing!

 This is another easy mini-project you can knock out while listening to some music or watching an episode of your favourite show.

 Clean the Fridge & Defrost the Freezer

-Cleaning out the fridge can be a drag, but it’s important to do it every so often to keep your food fresh.
+Cleaning out the fridge can be a drag, but it’s important to do it every so often to keep your food fresh and keep your electricity bill down.
+The more ice that builds up in the freezer, the more power it consumes.
 A rainy day stuck inside is perfect for getting this chore done.

 Remove everything from the fridge, including food, condiments, shelves, and drawers.
 Wash all the fridge’s removable parts with warm, soapy water.
 Then wipe down the inside with a mild cleaning solution.

 While the fridge is airing out for a few minutes, use the time to toss out anything that’s gone bad or is expired before putting everything back in.

 If you need to manually defrost your freezer, power everything off and take your frozen goods out.
 Leave the freezer door open.
 I like to pile everything from the freezer into the kitchen sink so that it stays fairly cold during the defrosting process.

 If there are any big chunks of ice on the inside of the freezer, you can get them to thaw a lot quicker by placing an uncovered bowl of boiled water on the floor of the freezer.
 The steam loosens those blocks of ice very quickly.
 While you’re waiting, check your freezer foods to see if you need to discard anything that’s expired or frost-burnt.